Currents Are King

 Surface winds push water away from the land.

 Strong winds and deep currents create upwelling.
-The ocean becomes full of food.
+The ocean becomes plentiful with food.